Elanco Animal Health Inc Annual Shareholders Meeting Transcript

 Operator

 I would now like to turn the conference over to David Hoover, Chairman of the Board of Directors of Elanco Animal Health Incorporated.
-You may go ahead, please.
+You may now go ahead, sir.

-Roy David Hoover - Elanco Animal Health Incorporated - Chairman of the Board
+Roy David Hoover - Elanco Animal Health Incorporated - Independent Chairman of the Board

 Elanco Animal Health Inc Annual Shareholders Meeting Transcript